Rajeshwari-Rapyder-007/My-Progress-Report/Rajeshwari Rapyder Tasks/Rajeshwari_Tracker.md

  ##

  ### Monday 09-12-204
- - [x] rectified the error of my cdk and succesfully it create a cft stack
+ - [x] rectified the error of my cdk and succesfully it create a cft stack.
+ - [x] Updated the code - setting the security group rules as envt variables, from .env file